jasontalon/proxybroker-api/README.md

  ```
  curl -X GET 'http://localhost:8080/?countries=US,CA&limit=5'
  ```
- Above example requests a bunch of IP proxy addresses from United States, and Canada.
+ Above example is requesting a bunch of IP proxy addresses from United States, and Canada.
 Limited only to 5 IP Proxy addresses.

  The output of the API is in JSON format.
  ```